ardatan/graphql-mesh/website/docs/recipes/federation.md

 You can use Apollo Federation as a merging strategy in favor of Schema Stitching approach.

+> Stitching merger which is the default one also support federated schemas out of box.
+So you don't need this unless you want it specifically.
+While federation merger needs all sources federated, stitching doesn't and stitching merger can combine federated and non-federated sources automatically.

 To get started, install the merger library from NPM:

 ```